Plan to delay or block Westland dairy cooperative sale over exit millions owed to farmers

 "This is absolutely a principle for us.
 It's morally wrong for them to still keep our money.

 "We want our money in our businesses.
 The board is using our money to make the deal more attractive to the Chinese.

-That money needs to go back to New Zealand farming."
+"Our beef is that they are taking advantage of a technical, legal clause in the old cooperative constitution to continue to hold our money as interest-free loan.